 Category 2 of the NOVA classification

 The second category includes processed culinary ingredients.
-These are substances derived from foods of the first category by processes such as refining, drying and pressing.
-These processes aim to create sustainable products used to season or cook foods of the first category.
-Indeed, they are generally not consumed alone, but in combination with foods of the first category.
+These are substances derived from food in the first category by processes such as refining, drying and pressing.
+These processes aim to create durable products used to season or cook foods in the first category.
+Indeed, they are usually not eaten alone, but in combination with foods of the first category.
 Processed culinary ingredients include:

-- Butter, lard, bacon, and vegetable oils likeolive oil and sesame oil
+- Butter, lard, lard and vegetable oils such asolive oil and sesame oil

 - Starches (e.g. corn starch)